leifb/rust-udp-hole-punching/readme.md

 Usually, clients that are behind a firewall / router / NAT cannot be connected directly to.
 This is because connections from the outside will only be forwarded to the client if once the client sent a package to that connection first.
 This makes is hard to implement peer to peer connections.
-Hole punching is one way to solve this issue an therfore allows two peers to talk to each other, even if they are usually not reachable from the outside.
+Hole punching is one way to solve this issue an therefore allows two peers to talk to each other, even if they are usually not reachable from the outside.

 ## How does it work?